Train the Trainers

 Guidelines for Hosting a TTT

-If your national society is interested in partnering with WGO to host a Train the Trainers workshop, please contact the WGO Executive Secretariat below to obtain a copy of the official workshop guidelines.
+If your Member Society is interested in partnering with WGO to host a Train the Trainers workshop, please contact the WGO Executive Secretariat below to obtain a copy of the official workshop guidelines.

 WGO Executive Secretariat